ynixon/My-ChatGPT/README.md

 - `OPENAI_API_BASE`: The base URL of the OpenAI API.
 Required if `OPENAI_API_TYPE` is set to azure.
 - `OPENAI_API_VERSION`: The version of the OpenAI API to use.
 Required if `OPENAI_API_TYPE` is set to azure.
 - `OPENAI_MODEL`: The name of the OpenAI GPT model to use.
+- `SYSTEM_CONTENT`: The system content message for setting the context of the conversation.

 5. Run the Flask app or Console app: